8 Savvy Kitchen Updates on a Budget

 Does spring fever have you feeling the urge to spruce up your home?
 Kitchen renovations often come with a hefty price tag.
-Learn how to decorate for the season with these affordable ways to update your kitchen for spring.
+Learn how to decorate for the season with these affordable ways to complete kitchen updates on a budget.

 1. Shelving that opens up possibilities